On the Tanaka formula for the derivative of self-intersection local time of fBm: A Fubini theorem for the WIS integral

 \subsection{Fractional white noise theory and a Fubini theorem}

 Elliot and Van Der Hoek \cite{elliot2003} introduced the fractional white noise as an element of the Hida distribution space, and thus constructed the WIS integral\footnotemark which is valid for any $H\in(0,1)$.
-The main tool used to define the fractional white noise is the following operator for which we set:
+The main tool used to define the fractional white noise is the following operator\footnote{Our $M_H$ operator follows \cite{biagini2004} and differs from that of \cite{elliot2003} by a constant factor.} for which we set:

 \begin{definition}[$M_H$ operator] The $M_H$ operator on $f\in\SS(\R)$ is defined by

 \end{definition} This operator extends to the space \bea L^2_H(\R)&:=&\{f:M_Hf\in L^2(\R)\}\\ &=&\nn\{f:|y|^{\frac{1}{2}-H}\hat{f}(y)\in L^2(\R)\} \eea which is equipped with the inner product \be \lan f,g\ran_{L^2_H(\R)}=\lan M_Hf,M_Hg\ran_{L^2(\R)}. \ee We note that $L^2_H(\R)$ is not closed under this inner product, and that its closure contains distributions (see \cite[pg.
 280]{nualart1995} or \cite[Ch.
 2]{biagini2008}).